What Sea Turtles Can Teach Us About Venture Capital Diversification

 Diversification is the Hallmark of Good Investing

-Venture capital is both a science and an art.
-It’s a high-risk asset class, but a prudent investment strategy focused on a large number of investments can minimize your risk of bad bets and increase your chance of returns by finding outsized winners.
+Venture capital is a high-risk asset class, but a prudent investment strategy focused on a large number of investments can minimize your risk and increase your chance of returns.

 How to Survive and Thrive in Venture Investing